KelvinHere/book-review-app/README.md

 #### Project Purpose

-The purpose of this project is to create an application where people can review books they have read and find new books they might enjoy from a description and reviews.
+The purpose of this project is to create an application where people can review books they have read and find new books they might enjoy from a description, rating and reviews.

 #### Wireframe Designs